George Taliaferro Ward: Political

 In 1838 and 1839, Ward served on the Florida Territorial Council.
 At the age of 18, he attended the Florida Constitutional Convention of 1838, in Port St. Joe, Florida.

 In 1845 Ward voted in the first Florida election after it was admitted as a state.
 In 1852 Ward ran for Governor of Florida on the Whig ticket, losing to Democrat James E. Broome.

 On February 4, 1861, George Ward was seated in the Montgomery Convention on secession.
+Ward, along with Abraham K. Allison, led a faction of the convention who wished to delay secession to see if Georgia and Alabama would secede first.
+If they did not, then the state should wait for Florida voters to decide on the ordinance of secession.
+Ward presented a number of ordinances in attempt to delay secession but all of them were defeated.
+Though Ward did eventually sign Florida's Ordinance of Secession, he was reluctant to do so, stating "When I die, I want it inscribed upon my tombstone that I was the last man to give up the ship."

 In April 1861 he ran for and was elected to the Confederate Provisional Congress.
 Later that year he was elected colonel in the 2nd Florida Infantry.
-He also signed Florida's Ordinance of Secession, though he was reluctant to do so, stating "When I die, I want it inscribed upon my tombstone that I was the last man to give up the ship."

 Civil War

 In 1862 Ward's 2nd Florida Infantry was sent to Virginia to serve, where Colonel Ward participated at the Yorktown siege.
-He died after being shot at the Battle of Williamsburg.
-He is buried in Williamsburg.
-In 1862 the Ward family was presented with the Confederate battleflag.
+He died on May 5, 1862, after being shot at the Battle of Williamsburg.
+According to a witness, Ward was struck once in the chest and once in the head.
+Ward's remains were left when the 2nd Florida retreated but several volunteers returned to retrieve the body under enemy fire.

+A month after Ward's death, the Ward family was presented with a Confederate battle flag that the Second Florida had carried into battle.